kiranandcode/C-Projects/Elliptic-Curve-Cryptography/readme.md

 More code from the book, mainly implementing the extended GCD algorithm in terms of the BIGINT number system introduced earlier into the book.
 While I have covered the GCD division algorithm in a First-Year CS Maths course, it was the first time I had met the computerized version.

+## Update 4: 28th May 2017 - Modular Inverses and Powers
+Implemented more code from the book.
+This time added modular inverse and power functions.
+For the modular power function, I was able to use loop invariants (Hooare Logic) to provide some extra proof behind it's correctness.
+At the momeent I don't fully understand the modular inverse code - I need to work through some examples on paper before I can gain a better understanding of the method behind that.
+Should be able to add in the extra explanatory comments soon.